skalenetwork/skale-consensus/docs/exit.md

 * CREATE_EXIT_THREAD - create a separate detached SkaledExitThread.
 All further steps are performed from this thread
 * STOP_ACCEPTING_JSON_RPC - stop accepting JSON-RPC requests except for the status calls.
 * CALL_CONSENSUS_EXIT - call exitGracefully() on consensus.
-The consensus will first try to exit on block boundary, and then after a timeout will do the hard exit.
+The consensus will first try to exit on a block boundary and then after a timeout will do the hard exit.
 * CHECK_EXIT_STATUS_LOOP - after calling exitGraceFully(), SkaledExitThread must  keep
   calling  ConsensusExtFace::getStatus()
-* When the status becomes CONSENSUS_EXITED_HARD or CONSENSUS_EXITED_GRACEFULLY, the SkaledExitThread will perform steps described in the next sections
+* When the status becomes CONSENSUS_EXITED_HARD or CONSENSUS_EXITED_GRACEFULLY, the SkaledExitThread will perform steps described in the following sections

 ## Procedure after CONSENSUS_EXITED_GRACEFULLY